MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/webresource-entity-messages-methods.md

 ---
-title: "WebResource entity messages and methods (Developer Guide for Dynamics 365 for Customer Engagement apps) | MicrosoftDocs"
+title: "WebResource entity messages and methods (Developer Guide for Dynamics 365 Customer Engagement (on-premises)) | MicrosoftDocs"
 description: "Learn about web resource that stores the data equivalent to files used in web development.
 Web resources are client-side components that provide custom user interface elements.
 The schema name for this entity is WebResource." ms.custom: ms.date: 12/31/2017